hardsky/Andronoid/README.md

-*ANDRONOID
+#ANDRONOID

 Arcade game for Android.
 Similar to Arcanoid.

 ![screenshot1](/screenshots/splash.png) ![screenshot1](/screenshots/level1.png)

-Also, there is level editor for game. https://github.com/hardsky/AndronoidEditor
+Also, there is a level editor for game.
+https://github.com/hardsky/AndronoidEditor